 How to Use Aromatherapy to Ease Withdrawal Symptoms

 The National Cancer Institute reports that the use of fragrant plants to heal has been going on in many cultures for thousands of years.
 You might associate the practice with Chinese, Indian, and Egyptian culture.
-Perhaps, you think of incense burning or fragrant oils dropped in diffusers.
-There are a lot of cultural links between smell and medicine, even though plant oils weren’t actively used until the middle ages.
-French chemist Rene Gattefosse first used the term “aromatherapy” in the early 20th Century.
-He studied the impact of essential oils on a variety of diseases.
-Later, in the 1980s and 1990s, western countries started being interested in alternatives to their medical practices.
-Things like yoga and meditation began to be used again, as did aromatherapy.
+Perhaps you think of incense burning or fragrant oils dropped in diffusers.
+There are a lot of cultural links between smell and medicine, even though plant oils weren’t actively used until the Middle Ages.

 Call Detox.com to find detox centers that incorporate aromatherapy!

-Your Brain
+How Aromatherapy Affects Your Brain

-Your addiction is triggered by impulses in your brain and so is your sense of smell.
+Your addiction is triggered by impulses in your brain, and so is your sense of smell.
 Aromatherapy works because it acts on the same parts of your brain that your addiction does.
-Detox is all about clearing drugs from your system and beginning to break the hold addiction has over you and your brain, so distracting the pleasure centers of the brain and refocusing them can help limit detox symptoms.
+Detox is all about clearing drugs from your system and beginning to break the hold addiction has over you and your brain, so distracting the pleasure centers of the brain and refocusing them on aromas can help limit detox symptoms.

 When you smell fragrances, your reward system also pings.
 Just consider the pleasure that smelling a good meal or your lover’s scent can cause.
-When you use aromatherapy, you can get your brain to release feel-good chemicals without using drugs and that can help you cope with detox.
+When you use aromatherapy, you can get your brain to release feel-good chemicals without using drugs, and that can help you cope with detox.

 Detox causes a lot of withdrawal symptoms.
 Some of the most common include: